ILokhart/PixabayMLVison/README.md

 - Completed by: Jessica Sok
 2. All activities operate correctly when the device is rotated landscape<-> portrait and vice-versa.
 - Completed by:
-1. Your app has its own custom launcher icon
+1. ~~Your app has its own custom launcher icon~~
-- Completed by:
+- Completed by: Jacob
 1. ~~add verbose logging to all methods~~
 - Completed by: Jacob
 1. ~~Use good coding practices.
 All methods and classes should have descriptive comments.
 No deprecated code should be used.~~